 SOAP promotes choreography as that which emerges by the disappearance of its own materiality, which subject is performed (and preserved) by its own disappearance.
 RAG sustains choreography as the motion between prosthesis, action and response, whereby the subject dwells into the interstice between dirt and the idea of otherwise dirt.

-Finally; both RUG and SOAP believe that dirt and ideas, art, images, ordinary moves, domestic routines, subjects, objects, things and otherwise thinglinessess all operate by the continuously intertwining and transferring moves of choreography.
+Finally; both RAG and SOAP believe that dirt and ideas, art, images, ordinary moves, domestic routines, subjects, objects, things and otherwise thinglinessess all operate by the continuously intertwining and transferring moves of choreography.
 Here, there and elsewhere.

 The crawling figure is copied onto several transparent overhead sheets assembled in a pile.
 The sheets are meant to be superimposed maps, magazines, texts and other colorful images, which the see-through figure inhabits and crawls beyond.
 Audiences may take home the transparent overhead image free of charge, and superimpose it to their private memorabilia, where the figure will continue to crawl on and trespass different scenarios.
 The image is printed also as see-through poster, that superimposed to a wall, corner, window or any other large surface, will continue to allow the female figure to crawl away from any given scenarios.